samvera/hyrax/README.md

-Gamma Project
+ScholarSphere
 =============
-Gamma is a Ruby on Rails application utilizing the Blacklight and Hydra-head gems for integration with the search & indexing system, Solr, and the digital asset management platform, Fedora Commons.
+ScholarSphere is a Ruby on Rails application utilizing the Blacklight and Hydra-head gems for integration with the search & indexing system, Solr, and the digital asset management platform, Fedora Commons.

-Gamma is being developed as part of
+ScholarSphere is being developed as part of
 [Penn State's Digital Stewardship Program](http://stewardship.psu.edu/).
-Development on Gamma began as part of the prototype [CAPS project](http://stewardship.psu.edu/2011/02/caps-a-curation-platform-prototype.html).
-Code and documentation are freely available via [Github](http://github.com/psu-stewardship/gamma).
+Development on ScholarSphere began as part of the prototype [CAPS project](http://stewardship.psu.edu/2011/02/caps-a-curation-platform-prototype.html).
+Code and documentation are freely available via [Github](http://github.com/psu-stewardship/scholarsphere).

-For more information, read the [Gamma docs](https://github.com/psu-stewardship/gamma/wiki).
+For more information, read the [ScholarSphere development docs](https://github.com/psu-stewardship/scholarsphere/wiki).

 Installation Instructions
 -------------------------